dannycahoon/apiWorkshop/tutorials/manage/apis/create_api/README.md

 1. Click Apply.
 1. Click Save Changes.

+###### Referencing a Service
+In API Platform, you can also register your services.
+This is ideal for cases where you may want to reference a service for multiple APIs, or you have different members handling the back-end services vs. APIs.
+By registering your back-end service end-point as a service in API Platform, you can provide API Managers the ability to reference it in an API, yet not see the actual end-point.

+You can also attach a service account to the service if you want to provide authenticated access, but not share the actual credentials

+If you wanted to use an already created service, you would simply select it from the list of services that are available to you.

+If you just creating your first API, just entering in the URL directly is fine.

 ## Understanding the Request and Response Flow
-In this lab, you simply configured the request flow.
+In this tutorial, you simply configured the request flow.
 In the policy definition, you will see *Request* and *Response* head tabs.

 Click the Response tab to view a top-down visual representation of the response flow.
 You will notice the available policies change as well.
 The Service and API Response entries cannot be edited.